Tip: You can use filters for better results

 - Enter a name for your validation condition inside the Validation name field.

-- Select a language for which you want to save a validation error message.
+How operators are used correctly is explained further below in this section under How to pull up the field list and How to use and combine operators. - Select a language for which you want to save a validation error message.

 - Enter the validation error message that should be displayed in case of an validation error in the translation field.

-- (Optional) Add more validation error messages for other languages.
-Do number 8 again for other languages.
+- (Optional) – Add more validation error messages for other languages.

-- (Optional) Add more validation conditions by clicking the Add validation button.
 Start from number 3 again, if you want to add more validation conditions.

 Just type @ inside the condition field in order to be able to select a field.
 You can combine fields with the help of operators to create custom validations.